 There are many types of cells in a person’s body, such as heart cells, liver cells, and muscle cells.
 These cells look and act differently and produce very different chemical substances.
 However, every cell is the descendant of a single fertilized egg cell and as such contains essentially the same DNA.
 Cells acquire their very different appearances and functions because different genes are expressed in different cells (and at different times in the same cell).
 The information about when a gene should be expressed is also coded in the DNA.
 Gene expression depends on the type of tissue, the age of the person, the presence of specific chemical signals, and numerous other factors and mechanisms.
 Knowledge of these other factors and mechanisms that control gene expression is growing rapidly, but many of these factors and mechanisms are still poorly understood.

 The mechanisms by which genes control each other are very complicated.
-Genes have markers to indicate where transcription should begin and end.
+Genes have chemical markers to indicate where transcription should begin and end.
 Various chemical substances (such as histones) in and around the DNA block or permit transcription.
 Also, a strand of RNA called antisense RNA can pair with a complementary strand of mRNA and block translation.

-Cells reproduce by splitting in two.
+Cells reproduce by dividing in two.
 Because each new cell requires a complete set of DNA molecules, the DNA molecules in the original cell must reproduce (replicate) themselves during cell division.
 Replication happens in a manner similar to transcription, except that the entire double-strand DNA molecule unwinds and splits in two.
 After splitting, bases on each strand bind to complementary bases (A with T, and G with C) floating nearby.
 When this process is complete, two identical double-strand DNA molecules exist.

 Natural selection refers to the concept that mutations that impair survival in a given environment are less likely to be passed on to offspring (and thus become less common in the population), whereas mutations that improve survival progressively become more common.
 Thus, beneficial mutations, although initially rare, eventually become common.
 The slow changes that occur over time caused by mutations and natural selection in an interbreeding population collectively are called evolution.

-Except for certain cells (for example, sperm and egg cells or red blood cells), the nucleus of every human cell contains 23 pairs of chromosomes, for a total of 46 chromosomes.
+Except for certain cells (for example, sperm and egg cells or red blood cells), the nucleus of every normal human cell contains 23 pairs of chromosomes, for a total of 46 chromosomes.
 Normally, each pair consists of one chromosome from the mother and one from the father.